 This may sound unbelievable, but I remember the pain of labor with fondness, as something blissful, as it was preparing me to meet with my babies.
 The incredible list of labor hormones has something to do with this, of course ;), as the sensations going through my body in such in an intense way, was like being directly plugged into life itself.

-If you have a planned c-section, or are interested in birth affirmations for any birth, I found these ones posted by Beautiful In His Time and made by Kaya Edwards, birth doula quite beautiful and soothing.
+If you have a planned c-section, or are interested in birth affirmations for any birth, I found these ones posted by Beautiful In His Time and made by Kaya Edwards, birth doula very beautiful and soothing.

 personal birth aff